Understanding Air Density at 20°C: A Deep Dive

 ρ = (PM) / (RT)

 The molar mass of air is approximately 28.97 g/mol (a weighted average of the molar masses of its constituent gases).
 To use the equation correctly, remember to convert all units to their SI equivalents.
-For air at 20°C (293.15 K) and standard atmospheric pressure (101325 Pa), the calculation yields a density of approximately 1.204 kg/m³.
-However, this value is an approximation.
+So for air at 20°C (293.
+That said, 15 K) and standard atmospheric pressure (101325 Pa), the calculation yields a density of approximately 1.
+204 kg/m³.
+Even so, this value is an approximation.
 The actual density might slightly vary depending on the humidity and exact atmospheric pressure.

 Beyond the Ideal Gas Law: Real-World Considerations